ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

  **Follow levels at a glance**
 ![followicons](pictures/followicons.png)

-Each followed object now has a follow level that shows why you are following it and how important it is to you.
 Follow levels are personal — different users can follow the same object at different levels.
+They are stored per user and per object, representing your personal relationship to what you follow and validating corresponding Notifications for you!

 - *Tagged*: An automatic follow.
-You are tagged when the system involves you, such as through mentions or assignments.
+You are tagged when the system involves you through mentions.
+Assignments rely on current rules, this is not tagging.
 - *Following*: An explicit follow.
 You choose to follow the object to stay informed, without marking it as important.
 - *Favorite*:The highest level.
 You mark the object as important, and it appears in the Favorites app.

-Follow levels are stored per user and per object, representing your personal relationship to what you follow and validating corresponding Notifications for you!

 ## Other features